 American Diabetes Association's 73rd Scientific Sessions:

-Melinda Maryniuk, MEd, RD, CDE, Director, Clinical and Education Programs at Joslin Diabetes Center in Boston, agreed that there might be challenges in how carbohydrate counting is used.
+According to Melinda Maryniuk, MEd, RD, CDE, Director, Clinical and Education Programs at Joslin Diabetes Center in Boston, the findings appear to be in line with what patients and clinicians have seen anecdotally.

 “Patients have long been reporting that certain meals containing more protein and fat keep them feeling full longer.
 Thus, one would expect glucose levels would stay elevated for a longer time after a breakfast of eggs, bacon, and toast compared to a breakfast equal in carbohydrates but low in protein and fat, such as toast and fruit,” said Ms. Maryniuk.
 “While there has not been much research to confirm this, many clinicians who work with this population recognize that fat and protein must play some role and have been advising patients to check post-meal blood glucose levels after meals that are higher in fat and protein to assess the glycemic impact.
 So, while the results are not surprising, it is important to have this documented in a more controlled setting.”

 There were 29 hypoglycemic events in the study.
 Compared with the LF/LP breakfast, there were fewer events after high-protein breakfasts, but no reduction after high-fat breakfasts.

 Dr. Smart speculated on the potential usefulness of eating protein later in the day.
 “Protein may have a protective effect on hypoglycemia.
 The evening might be the most important time to consider insulin dosing and protein because [children] will not test [their blood glucose] or have another meal or snack for a relatively long time.”